 Your average healthy breastfeeding diet suggests 5 to 7 ounces of protein.
 Protein requires more energy to digest, which results in a higher metabolic rate.
 This is why throwing protein into your snacks can help keep your metabolism revved up.
 Peanut butter can be a great way to add protein to a healthy snack, for example.
 Fat is also important in a breastfeeding diet in small amounts (which peanut butter has), but be sure to avoid proteins and other foods with trans and saturated fats.

 Spice up your diet to help lose weight after pregnancy– most notably cinnamon and chili powder.
 Adding just ¼ to 1 teaspoon of cinnamon to any dish you eat all day will help your body store less fat and regulate blood sugar levels.
 You can also opt for a pill form of cinnamon.
 Chili peppers contain a substance called capsaicin, which increases your metabolic rate temporarily.
 On a breastfeeding diet note, spicy foods are thought to add flavor to breast milk giving your baby a special treat of variety in the every day milk.

 Dairy is essential to a breastfeeding diet as dairy contains both calcium and vitamin D, which are corner stones of your baby’s nutrition.
 Yogurt makes an excellent dairy choice, because it is low in fat overall and contains probiotics.
 Probiotics are healthy bacteria that help aid in digestion, when you digest well your body stores less fat.
 You may also consider adding a fiber powder to your yogurt or in water for this same reason.

-Breast feeding a new baby requires an increase in fluid intake (16 cups total a day rather than 8), but this increase in water can also help you lose weight.
+Breast feeding a baby requires an increase in fluid intake (closer to 16 cups total a day rather than 8), but this increase in water can also help you lose weight.
 Water helps your kidneys function properly taking stress off your liver.
 Your liver is a key player in your metabolic rate, so if it’s busy helping out your dehydrated kidneys, it slacks off when metabolizing fat.